> Folk Music > Songs > The Bonny Earl of Moray

 On 7 February 1592 the Earl of Moray was cruelly murdered by the Earl of Huntly at Dunibrissel in Fifeshire to satisfy King James VI jealousy of Moray whom the Queen, more rashly than wisely, had commended in the King’s hearing with too many epiphets of a proper and gallant man.
 (Sir James Balfour’s History of Scotland) The tune is my own.

 Isla St Clair sang The Bonnie Earl of Moray in 2000 on her CD Royal Lovers & Scandals.
-She commented in her album notes:
+She noted:

 Sung to a very old tune, probably written by Purcell, this ballad is set in 1592 between the feudings Earls of Huntly and Moray.
 Huntly persuaded King James IV that Moray was in league against the king with the Earl of Bothwell.
 Huntly was given a royal warrant to arrest Moray but murdered him instead.
 Moray was very popular with the people and it was generally believed the king was implicated in his death.